QMCPACK/qmcpack/docs/methods.rst

 Multiple flavors of accelerated descent methods are available.
 They differ in details such as the schemes for adaptive adjustment of step sizes. :cite:`Otis2019`
 Descent algorithms avoid the construction of matrices that occurs in the linear method and consequently can be applied to larger sets of optimizable parameters.
-Currently, descent optimization is only available for ground state calculations.
 Parameters for descent are shown in the table below.

 ``descent`` method: